Chart Color Schemes

 Ingleburn has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 46 projects likely impacting the area.
-Key projects include Palmer Street Mixed-Use Development, Ingleburn Town Centre Transformation Project, Caledonia Estate, and Ingleburn Precinct Plan.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 46 projects that could impact the region.
+Notable projects include Palmer Street Mixed-Use Development, Ingleburn Town Centre Transformation Project, Caledonia Estate, and Ingleburn Precinct Plan.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.